SilasHofer/Ticketing-System/README.md

     3. Go to **Forwarding and POP/IMAP** and enable **IMAP**.
 Hit **Save Changes**.

-    4. Click on the user icon in the top left and then on **Manage your Google Account**.
+    4. Click on the user icon in the top right and then on **Manage your Google Account**.

     5. Go to **Security** and enable **2-Step Verification**.

+    6. Go back to **google Account**.

-    6. Search for **App passwords** and then create a new app and save the generated app password.
+    7. Search for **App passwords** and then create a new app and save the generated app password.

 11. **System config**: